michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 21. Then Kipha came near to him, and said to him, My Lord, how many times, if my brother offend me, shall I forgive him; until seven times?

-22. Jeshu said to him, I say not to thee, Until seven, but, Until seventy times seven and seven.Septuaginta vices septem, et septem vices: vel septuagies septies et septies; id est, quatuordecim vicibus septuagies.
-Vide TREMELLIUM, in loc.
+22. Jeshu said to him, I say not to thee, Until seven, but, Until seventy times seven and seven.

-23. THEREFORE is the kingdom of the heavens likened to a royal personA man a king. who would take the account from his servants.
+23. THEREFORE is the kingdom of the heavens likened to a royal person

 24. And when he began to receive, they brought to him one who owed a myriad talents.